marcusoftnet/marcusoftnet.github.io/_posts/2016-05-20-spider-impact-story-mapping.md

 <a name='more'></a>

 I have a few headings that outlines my thought and a suggested process.
-As always when I read this I need to remind myself that this process is not done in one single meeting or day.
-This probably need some time to land.
+As always when I read this I need to remind myself that this work is not done in one single meeting or session.
+Let it grow on you.

 Under each heading I will write a little "How we did it" that describes the work we did at my current client.
 This is done to bring come concreteness and clarity to my rambling.
 I hope it helps you.

 ## What's in a vision?

 First things first; a [vision to me is a description](https://www.youtube.com/watch?v=dc0zvNymNcM) of a future state.
 Where we would end up if [we did our mission perfectly](https://www.youtube.com/watch?v=MkLhlJyfpsw), if you will.
-It's goal oriented and where we want to aim.
+It's goal-oriented and where we want to aim.

-But, there's a time in there as well. *When* in the future?
+But, there's a time stated in there as well. *When* in the future?
 This is one of the powerful tips you get in [Switch](http://heathbrothers.com/books/switch/) where they relate a story about a thorough change being implemented in American Health care.
 The leader did not only say *when* they were going to be done; he stated a date and a time:

 > One year from now - 2010-04-25 09:00 - we will be done